nithyalaji/nithyalaji/README.md

 - 🔭 I’m currently working on Javascript
 - 🌱 I’m currently learning Testing/QA Automation
-- 👯 I’m looking to collaborate on Salesforce, Quality Assurance

 <!--
 **nithyalaji/nithyalaji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.